 A tropical black tea with color and pop!
 If Strawberry Shortcake had a cousin who lived in the tropics she would be named Mango Lassi and would smell like our mango tea.

 If you’re looking for a gateway tea for your friends who don’t care for the burliness a black tea can sling at ya’ then this is it.
 Here we have a dainty, fruit-punch of a black tea.
-The tea leaves have been heavily oxidized, yes, but it’s the addition of dried mango that gives an excellent flavor.
+The mango tea leaves have been heavily oxidized, yes, but it’s the addition of dried mango that gives an excellent flavor.
 Marigold petals offer a floral note to further assuage any dissenters and serenade them into sitting down with a cup over ice (an excellent way to serve this tea, btw).

-We like to make a flavorful summer punch with this tea.
+We like to make a flavorful summer punch with this tropical black tea.
 Brew up a pitcher of mango tea, add a splash of triple sec, some apricot brandy, a healthy drizzle of simple syrup, and a few chopped mangoes or peaches.
 Allow the flavors to meld for an hour or two in the fridge before serving in highball glasses with ice and a slice of mango to garnish.